Charger des données

 }>

-item = await const res: any
+const const item: anyitem = await const res: anyres.json();

-return { item: any
+return { item: anyitem };

-import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>
+}import type { type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>

 type PageLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>